 Of the 14 platoons of police deployed in Dhinkia panchayat for land acquisition purposes, 12 platoons were withdrawn yesterday and now another was pulled out apparently in an effort to pacify some villagers opposing the establishment of the Rs 52,000 crore mega steel plant in the area.

 The police camp at Mangalachak is only a formality as there was no magistrate on duty from today, Superintendent of Police Satyabrat Bhoi said.

 Land acquisition, which had resumed on February 3 after a gap of more than one year, continued for three days but was stalled from February 6 following clashes between anti-Posco protesters and police.
 Finally, the government yesterday decided to put on hold land acquisition for the time being and withdrew police force from the area.

 Meanwhile, people in Dhinkia, one of the three gram panchayats where the proposed steel plant is to come up, today went to their work instead of assembling at nearby Patna to protest under the banner of Posco Pratirodh Sangram Samiti.

-Extending their helping hand to the family of an anti- Posco leader of Dhinkia, who was now in jail for alleged involvement in several offences, villagers ploughed his farm land today to initiate cultivation.
+Extending their helping hand to the family of an anti-Posco leader of Dhinkia, who was now in jail for alleged involvement in several offenses, villagers ploughed his farmland today to initiate cultivation.